 The majority of candidates in all levels of government stand as representatives of a political party.
 Some parties date back to the founding of modern Switzerland in 1848, while others are much more recent inventions.
 Most parties today no longer represent specific professions or faiths, moving instead to more ideological stances.

 Despite ruling in consensus, there are still major differences between the Swiss political parties.
-The six largest political parties in Switzerland, which all won seats in the latest federal election, are:
+The six largest political parties in Switzerland, which all won seats in the latest federal election or formed from members already elected to parliament, are:

 - Swiss People’s Party (Die Schweizerische Volkspartei), SVP